sekargovindarajan/Getting-Cleaning-Data-Project/codeBook.md

 ```

 ## Transformations
-All file references in this section are with respect to the directory `./data/UCI HAR Dataset`.
+All file references in this section are with respect to the R studio working directory `./data/UCI HAR Dataset`.
 After examining the unzipped files, the R script was written to affect the following transformations:

  * Activity and feature labels (measured/computed quantities) were found in `activity_labels.txt` and `features.txt`, respectively.
 These were read into two data frames.
  * Subject Id, activity Id and the observations for "training" datasets were found in `train/subject_train.txt`, `train/y_train.txt`, and `train/X_train.txt` respectively.
 These 3 datasets were column bound into a single training dataset.
  * Similar test dataset was created from the contents of `test` directory.
-Then this was dataset was row bound to the training dataset above.
+Then this dataset was row bound to the training dataset above.
 Finally column names were added from the feature labels.
  * Then the mean and standard deviation quantities were extracted out (by searching on `mean` and `std`) into its own dataset.
-At this stage the original training dataset was deleted in order to conser memory and improve performance.
+At this stage the original training dataset was deleted in order to conserve memory and improve performance.
  * The activity Ids were replaced with the activity labels.
  * Then the column names were changed to be more human readable.
 Key substitutions were:
-   + First letters `f` and `t` with `frequencyDomain` and `timeDomain`,
+   + First letters `f` and `t` with `FrequencyDomain` and `TimeDomain`,
    + `std`, `mean` and `mag` with `StandardDeviation`, `Mean` and `Magnitude`, and
    + Removal of punctuations such as `()-`.
  * Finally a tidy dataset was extracted by grouping the above dataset by subject Id and activity label, and then summarizing the data.
 The summarized data was written to `tidyDataSet.txt`.